State-Wide Resources

 After the Pennsylvania colonial or state government transferred title to an individual owner, all subsequent sales were recorded as deeds in the county courthouse–as the county existed at that time!
 There are three ways to access deeds for your ancestors:

-2. Of course, not everybody can get to courthouses, so the next best thing is to search Deed Books online.
+- Of course, not everybody can get to courthouses, so the next best thing is to search Deed Books online.
 While some indexes are being created online for the entire run of each county’s Deed Books, you must usually search the Grantor Index and/or the Grantee Indexes (for the seller and buyer, respectively).
-This is tedius because so many Pennsylvania counties used the dreaded Russell Index (also called the L-M-N-R-T Index).
-I believe all of the Deed Books for every Pennsylvania county are online and free at FamilySearch.org (but you need to sign up for a free account to search them).
+This is tedius because so many Pennsylvania counties used the dreaded Russell Index (also called the L-M-N-R-T Index–watch the excellent 20-minute video by the Butler Area Public Library on how to use it.
+Most of the Deed Books for Pennsylvania counties are online and free at FamilySearch.org (but you need to sign up for a free account to search them).
 To find how each book is indexed, check the inside cover of each Deed Book.
 As time goes on, more and more Deed Books will be indexed online, but you will probably have to search in unindexed books for now.
 Here’s an article I wrote explaining how to search unindexed Deed Books that I hope will be helpful.

 Next, because county boundaries changed over time, starting with the three original counties of Philadelphia, Bucks, and Chester and ending with the 67 counties we have today, you must know when each was formed so that you can go to parent counties for more information if your ancestor settled in an area before the county was created.
 There are a few resources that will help you do that.